soulshake/demo-cruncher/README.md

 #### 1. Leverage SQS native dead letter queue.

-In that case, the consumer would receive messages from the queue, and it *would not* delete messages from the queue.
-When a message is received from the queue, it becomes invisible to other consumers for a short period of time (default is 30 seconds).
-When the consumer has processed the message, it deletes the message.
-If the consumer needs more than 30 seconds to process the message, it can change the *visibility* of the message (essentially telling the queue "I need more time to work on this; do not make that message visible to other consumers yet").
-If the consumer fails to change the visibility of the message, the message becomes visible again, and can be received by another consumer.
-If a message is received too many times (according to the `maxReceiveCount` queue attribute), it eventually gets moved to the dead letter queue, where it can be inspected to figure out why nobody was able to process it.
+With this approach, the consumer would receive messages from the queue, and it *would not* immediately delete them.

+- When a message is received from the queue, it becomes invisible to other consumers for a short period of time (default is 30 seconds).
+- When the consumer has processed the message, it deletes the message.
+- If the consumer needs more than 30 seconds to process the message, it can change the *visibility* of the message (essentially telling the queue "I need more time to work on this; do not make that message visible to other consumers yet").
+- If the consumer fails to change the visibility of the message, the message becomes visible again, and can be received by another consumer.
+- If a message is received too many times (according to the `maxReceiveCount` queue attribute), it eventually gets moved to the dead letter queue, where it can be inspected to figure out why nobody was able to process it.

+##### Advantages

-The advantage of this method is that it doesn't require storing message state anywhere else than in SQS.
+It doesn't require storing message state anywhere else than in SQS.
 This is well-suited for purely stateless queue consumers.

+##### Downsides

-The downside of this method is that if the messages need a lot of processing time, the consumers need to either a) specify, at the moment when they retrieve the message, how long it will take to process it, or b) regularly update the message visibility timeout while processing is still underway.
+If the messages need a lot of processing time, the consumers need to either:

+  a) know in advance, how long it will take to process it, or
+  b) set a short visibility timeout initially, and then regularly push back the timeout while processing is still underway.

+If jobs are not really time-sensitive, and they all take roughly the same amount of time, option `a` is sufficient: the visibility timeout can be set in the `receive-message` request directly, or just after (e.g. via `aws sqs change-message-visibility`).

-This requires either adding some logic to the worker code, or running a "visibility timeout updater" process in parallel to the worker code.
+If jobs must be processed as quickly as possible, and you don't want a failed message to have to reach the default visibility timeout before being retried, option `b` would be necessary.
+This would require either adding some logic to the worker code, or running a "visibility timeout updater" process in parallel to the worker code.
+In this way, messages whose processing has failed would reappear in the queue as soon as their visibility timeout has expired, so retries will happen relatively quickly.

 #### 2. Don't leverage SQS native dead letter queue.

-In that case, the consumer would receive messages from the queue, and for each message, it would submit a job to a batch processing system (in our case, Kubernetes is the batch processing system), and immediately delete it from the queue.
+In this case, the consumer would receive messages from the queue, and for each message, it would submit a job to a batch processing system (in our case, Kubernetes is the batch processing system), and immediately delete it from the queue.